getdozer/dozer-samples/usecases/imdb-analytics/README.md

 | -------------- | ----- | ---------- |
 | Ryzen7 4800H   |  16   |    16GB    |

-It is also important to note, the experiments are being run on a NVMe SSD which offers higher read speed than conventional SATA storage systems.
+It is also important to note, the experiments are being run on a NVMe SSD which offers a higher read speed than conventional SATA storage systems.

 ## Experiments